portsmouth/snelly/README.md

 As a standalone web page, a Snelly scene can be easily shared, for example by keeping the HTML file in a GitHub repository and simply linking to the file via [RawGit](https://rawgit.com/).

-## Lighting
+## Rendering

+The renderer is currently a uni-directional pathtracer, with physically correct dispersion for dielectrics and metals.
+The refractive index data was derived from a combination of tabulated data and analytic models, obtained from refractiveindex.info.
+(Basic ambient occlusion and normals rendering modes are also provided).

-For simplicity, the only light in the scene is a (non-HDRI) environment map.
+For simplicity, for now the only lighting in the scene is a (non-HDRI) environment map.
 This can be specified via a URL to to a lat-long map, via the {@link Scene#envMap} call:
 ```javascript
     /**